wildwinter/Ink-Localiser/README.md

 This means that every line of meaninful text in the Ink file now has a unique ID attached, as a tag.
 That means you can use that ID for localisation or for triggering the correct audio.

-The tool also optionally exports CSV or JSON files containing all the IDs and their associated text - which can then be used as a basis for localisation.
+The tool also optionally exports CSV or JSON files containing the IDs and their associated text content from all the processed Ink files - which can then be used as a basis for localisation.

 Each time the tool is run, it preserves the old IDs, just adding them to any newly appeared lines.